 Strength and Conditioning Coach

 This person is an extremely important part of your team.
 The strength and conditioning coach might be a pastor, a counselor or even your spouse—someone who will support you emotionally and spiritually for the difficult times.
 This is really important when you’re just starting to get out of debt.
 When you feel like giving up, your strength and conditioning coach will be there to talk you through it.

 This is your mentor.
-Your trainer could also be your financial counselor, or maybe it’s just someone you look up to, like Dave Ramsey.
+Your trainer could also be your financial coach, or maybe it’s just someone you look up to, like Dave Ramsey.
 Basically, your trainer is your teacher.
 He’ll help you understand how to manage your money, and he’ll be there to answer difficult questions you want to ask.
 Make sure you’ve got a good trainer in your life.

 Surrounding yourself with the right people is extremely important when you’re on the road to financial peace.
 You want “coaches” who are encouraging and positive, not negative Nellies.

 Now that football season is here, it’s a great time to ask yourself this question: Who is on your coaching staff?